pansay/linguistica/content/posts/2014-10-30_abroad-the-magic-word.md

 ## Immigrants or emigrants

-Even a mere 100 years ago, migration was mostly free through most of the world.
-Not only that, but immigation was even encouraged.
-The Statue of Liberty was completed in 1886.
-Not only encouraged, but sometimes even coerced, through the *[penal transportation](https://en.wikipedia.org/wiki/Penal_transportation)* system.
+Even a mere 100 years ago, migration was mostly free throughout most of the world.
+Not only that, but immigation was even encouraged and welcomed: the Statue of Liberty was completed in 1886.
+And not only encouraged, but sometimes even coerced, through the *[penal transportation](https://en.wikipedia.org/wiki/Penal_transportation)* system.

 [Australia, ah the irony](http://i100.independent.co.uk/article/how-times-have-changed-with-australias-immigration-policy--x1szcBmMIg).

 Notice also the once common practice of [deporting](https://en.wikipedia.org/wiki/Deportation) nationals - now only "foreigners".
 Notice that foreigners could once [hold political office](http://en.wikipedia.org/wiki/Jacques_Necker), play [important political roles](http://en.wikipedia.org/wiki/Gilbert_du_Motier,_Marquis_de_Lafayette).
-Hell, in general, resident alien suffrage was [legal in the US until 1928] (http://www.jstor.org/discover/10.2307/1946574?uid=3738016&uid=2&uid=4&sid=21104924647547).
+Hell, in general, resident alien suffrage was [legal in the US until 1928](http://www.jstor.org/discover/10.2307/1946574?uid=3738016&uid=2&uid=4&sid=21104924647547).

 Therefore, the concern was over emigration, not immigration.
-Expatriation was something you were a victim of, not something you'd undertake on your own to the annoyment of the welcoming country:
+Expatriation was something you were a victim of, not something you'd undertake on your own (to the possible annoyment of the inhabitants of the (un)welcoming country):

 >III.− Emploi subst.
 Toutes les couches de la misère humaine, les expatriés, les excommuniés, les déshérités (Hugo, Corresp., 1856, p.
 250).
 >
 > &ndash; *[expatrié](http://www.cnrtl.fr/lexicographie/expatri%C3%A9)* [fr]

-Today's meaning of *expatriate* [en], inasmuch as it is different from immigrant, usually comes down to either being pushed by a foreign company to move (thus the same notion of "unwilling" migration as *[émigré](http://en.wikipedia.org/wiki/%C3%89migr%C3%A9)* [fr]), or, conversely to [socio-economic factors](http://en.wikipedia.org/wiki/Expatriate), to distinguish the *glop* [fr] (French word used to criticize a too reductionist dichotomy, from comics character [Pifou](http://fr.wikipedia.org/wiki/Pifou) foreigners from the *not glop* [fr] foreigners):
+Today's meaning of *expatriate* [en], inasmuch as it is different from immigrant, usually comes down to either being pushed by a foreign company to move (thus the same notion of "unwilling" migration as *[émigré](http://en.wikipedia.org/wiki/%C3%89migr%C3%A9)* [fr]), or, conversely to [socio-economic factors](http://en.wikipedia.org/wiki/Expatriate), to distinguish the *glop* [fr] foreigners from the not *glop* [fr] (better yet: *unglop*) foreigners (glop and unglop are used to deride a too reductionist dichotomy, from French comics character [Pifou](http://fr.wikipedia.org/wiki/Pifou), who knew no other word-concepts but these two):

 >The differentiation found in common usage usually comes down to socio-economic factors, so skilled professionals working in another country are described as expatriates, whereas a manual labourer who has moved to another country to earn more money might be labelled an 'immigrant'.